Red Funnel: The House Flag

 Red on deck, white to sky.

 Routes

-Red Funnel Vehicle Ferry
+Red Funnel vehicle ferry

 Between Southampton and East Cowes, Red Funnel runs four vehicle ferries.
 The crossing takes roughly an hour.
 The crossings are, for the most part, run on an hourly basis.

-Red Jet Hi-Speed
+Red Jet high-speed

 Between Southampton and Cowes, Red Funnel run two High Speed ferries, roughly taking 28 minutes to cross the Solent.
 The peak frequency is roughly every 35 minutes.

 Hythe Ferry

-Between Southampton and Hythe, Red Funnel runs an hourly service, which is run by one passenger ferry, which is not yet in a Red Funnel livery.
-This service connects to the Hythe Pier.
+Between Southampton and Hythe, Red Funnel ran an hourly service, which was operated by one dedicated passenger ferry.
+This service connected to the Hythe Pier.
+In April 2026 the Hythe and Southampton Ferry Company was put into voluntary liquidation by its parent company.